 Of course, it’s true.
-We do all design.
-Most of us have designed the layout of the furniture in our homes to work for our needs, and we’ve hopefully determined where we want to hang our pictures and artwork.
-We’ve likely each modified customizable software to better match how we want to use it, and we’ve arrange the apps on our smartphone in a way that allows us to quickly access the ones that we use most often.
-We’ve each arranged the contents of our desktop (physical and virtual), and decided where to place our coffee cup so that it’s close enough to reach, but not so close that we’re going to easily knock it over.
+We all design.
+Most of us have designed the layout of the furniture in our homes to work for our needs, and we’ve hopefully figured out where we want to hang our pictures and artwork.
+Maybe we’ve modified customizable software to better match how we want to use it, and we’ve arranged the apps on our smartphone in a way that allows us to quickly access our favorites.
+We’ve arranged the contents of our desktop (both physical and virtual), and decided where to put our coffee cup so that it’s close enough to reach, but not so close that we’re going to accidentally knock it over.

 Many years ago, I was working in consumer electronics when blue LEDs became widely available – they were the cool, new thing and everyone wanted to use them.
 At the time I was working on a DVD player with a project manager who was particularly enamored of them, and he was delighted when our industrial designers added a long, thin blue LED that sat just above the DVD tray door.

 The project manager, let’s call him Don, really loved this LED.
-It was supposed to be lit when the DVD tray was opening or closing or when it was left open.
-But that wasn’t enough for Don – he also wanted it lit whenever a DVD was playing.
+It was supposed to be lit only when the DVD tray was opening or closing or when it was left open.
+But that wasn’t enough for Don – he wanted it lit whenever a DVD was playing.
 It sounds like a pretty good idea, doesn’t it?
 Unless you know about one of those quirks I mentioned earlier.